alterNERDtive/VoiceAttack-profiles/docs/configuration/RatAttack.md

 You get the gist; if not and you don’t know how to do the same thing for your IRC client, either switch to AdiIRC or bribe me to make an example for yours.

+mIRC is a straight forward copy & paste job from Adi to mIRC (“Tools” → “Script Editor” → “Remote”).
+Make sure you do not strip colour codes from incoming messages!

+Note for Hexchat users: Hexchat doesn’t seem to have a simple way of doing this.
+If you figure it out, I’ll gladly add instructions here.

-Note: If you are not on duty (see below) you will _not_ get case announcements.
+Keep in mind that if you are not on duty (see below) you will _not_ get case announcements.

 ## Announcing Your Nearest CMDR